dimitri-nicolo/calico/v2.0/usage/configuration/mtu.md

 ### Setting the tunnel MTU with calicoctl

-To set the IP-in-IP MTU value for all {{site.prodname}} nodes in your cluster, use the following command to set the global config value.
+To set the IP-in-IP MTU value for all {{site.tseeprodname}} nodes in your cluster, use the following command to set the global config value.

 ```